 Embedding security into the business

-IATA has demonstrated the value of the Security Management System (SeMS) through its IOSA Program for more than a decade.
+IATA has demonstrated the value of SeMS through its IOSA Program for more than a decade.
 SeMS contributes to the capability of airlines to manage security in an ever-changing reality.
-The fourth edition of the IATA SeMS Manual aims to provide a natural security approach evolution including risk assessment to be adopted by all aviation stakeholders.
+The latest edition of the IATA SeMS Manual aims to provide a natural security approach evolution including risk assessment to be adopted by all aviation stakeholders.
 IATA encourages all actors to recognize the value-added of implementing SeMS in a manner tailored to individual needs.

 Building a security culture